lwig-wg/coap/draft-ietf-lwig-coap.md

 offset length (a 'sonprintf()').
 This functionality is required recurrently and should be included in a library.

+### Generic Proxying of Block Messages {#block-proxying}

+Proxies cannot ignore the Block options by specification, because the options Block1 and Block2 are not safe-to-forward.
+The rationale behind this design decision is that servers might not be able to distinguish blocks originating from different senders once they have been forwarded by a CoAP proxy.
+For atomic operations where all blocks are assembled before actually executing the desired operation, this could lead to inconsistent state on the server side.

+To ensure that this does not happen, a proxy can add the Request-Tag option (see {{-requesttag}}) containing data that uniquely identifies the originating endpoint in the proxy namespace.

+### Atomic Blockwise Operations

+When an implementation needs to assemble blocks from block-wise transfers, applications need to create an identifier to group messages that belong together.
+This "Block Key" at least contains:

+* The source endpoint (e.g., IP address and port in the UDP case),
+* the destination endpoint,
+* the Cache-Key (as updated in {{RFC7252}}), and
+* all options that are proxy unsafe and not explicitly described as safe for block-wise assembly.

+The only known options safe for block-wise assembly are the options Block1 and Block2 {{RFC7959}}.

+For the Block1 phase, the request payload is excluded from the identifier generation as it is just being assembled.

+If a message is received that is not the start of a block-wise operation has a Block Key that is not known, and the implementation needs to act atomically on a request body, it must answer 4.08 (Request Entity Incomplete).

+Conversely, clients should be aware that requests whose Block Key matches can be interpreted by the server atomically.
+This especially affects proxies (see {{block-proxying}}).

 ## Deduplication with Sequential MIDs

 CoAP's duplicate rejection functionality can be straightforwardly